HallermannLab/CC_eval/README.md

 ## Configuration

 ### Data Folder Setup
 Configure the paths in `config.py`.
 You should copy `config_templates.py` to `config.py` and adjust the paths to your local paths and your initials.
 Note that `config.py` is excluded from version control (see `.gitignore`).
+If you previously synced `config.py` you need to execute `git rm --cached config.py` to stop syncing it.

 ### Metadata File Requirements
 Create a metadata Excel file (`metadata.xlsx`) in your IMPORT_FOLDER defined in `config.py`.
 Copy it from `example metadata.xlsx`.
 Each cell requires individual parameter values allowing cell-specific adjustments of the parameters for optimal analysis: